surmon-china/vue-quill-editor/README.md

 var VueQuillEditor = require('vue-quill-editor')

-// or import 'vue-quill-editor/ssr' to used in Nuxt.js/ssr
-var VueQuillEditor = require('vue-quill-editor/ssr')
+// mount with global
+Vue.use(VueQuillEditor)

-// mount with global (If used in nuxt.js / SSR, you should keep it only in a browser-built environment) Vue.use(VueQuillEditor)
+// If used in Nuxt.js/SSR, you should keep it only in a browser build environment if (process.BROWSER_BUILD) {
+  const VueQuillEditor = require('vue-quill-editor/ssr')
+  Vue.use(VueQuillEditor)
+}

 // if you need register quill modules, you need to introduce and register before the vue program is instantiated